 Modern society creates painful choices for families that move from one part of the country to another.
 Families that move within the U.S. know that, for all practical purposes, when they move they are leaving their dead behind.

 I know that when I moved from New York to Florida this was a consideration for my wife and me.
 We knew that it would be unlikely that we will visit the final resting place of our relatives more than one or two times before we, ourselves, are buried in Florida.
 We have lived in Florida for more than 13 years but we continue to feel that in some way we have abandoned our relatives and betrayed their trust.

 Cremation Is The Key

 Families can avoid this hard choice by choosing cremation rather than burial.

-Urns are cost effective and beautiful.
-If more than one family member wants to posses cremains, multiple urns and keepsakes can be used.
+Urns are cost-effective and beautiful.
+If more than one family member wants to possess cremains, multiple urns and keepsakes can be used.